LetterLiGo/SafeEar/README.md

 ```
 @inproceedings{li2024safeear,
-  author       = {Xinfeng Li and Kai Li and Yifan Zheng and Chen Yan and Xiaoyu Ji and Wenyuan Xu},
+  author       = {Li, Xinfeng and Li, Kai and Zheng, Yifan and Yan, Chen and Ji, Xiaoyu, and Xu, Wenyuan},
-  title        = {SafeEar: Content Privacy-Preserving Audio Deepfake Detection},
+  title        = {{SafeEar: Content Privacy-Preserving Audio Deepfake Detection}},
   booktitle    = {Proceedings of the 2024 {ACM} {SIGSAC} Conference on Computer and Communications Security (CCS)
   year         = {2024},
 }